BEP Execution

 Events are signals that move a workflow instance from one step to the next.
 They represent something that happened: a file was submitted for review, a model was approved, a clash was resolved.
 When an event is emitted, the engine checks which transition it triggers from the current step and advances the instance accordingly.

 Events can carry data with them.
-A submission event might include a comment from the person submitting.
-An approval event might include the reviewer’s name.
+A submission event might include a link to the submitted file.
+An approval event might include the reviewer’s comments.
 That data becomes part of the instance’s context and can be used by subsequent steps.

 Effects